DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Elven shrine maiden swallowed her breath.
 Human protected one of the foreign gods.
 It was something that originally would be unthinkable.
-But hearing Alfreya's words made her self-consciousness about it.
+But hearing Alfreyja's words made her self-consciousness about it.

 "Who would think that human will be the one to deliver our salvation...
 But, this is the will of the world."